Penguin: Systematics and evolution

-The Early Oligocene genus Cruschedula was formerly thought to belong to Spheniscidae; however, re-examination of the holotype in 1943 resulted in the genus being placed in Accipitridae.
-Further examination in 1980 resulted in placement as Aves incertae sedis.

 Taxonomy

+The family name of Spheniscidae was given by Charles Lucien Bonaparte from the genus Spheniscus, the name of that genus comes from the Greek word σφήν sphēn "wedge" used for the shape of an African penguin's swimming flippers.

 Some recent sources apply the phylogenetic taxon Spheniscidae to what here is referred to as Spheniscinae.
 Furthermore, they restrict the phylogenetic taxon Sphenisciformes to flightless taxa, and establish the phylogenetic taxon Pansphenisciformes as equivalent to the Linnean taxon Sphenisciformes, i.e., including any flying basal "proto-penguins" to be discovered eventually.
 Given that neither the relationships of the penguin subfamilies to each other nor the placement of the penguins in the avian phylogeny is presently resolved, this is confusing, so the established Linnean system is followed here.

+The number of penguin species is typically listed as between seventeen and nineteen.
+The International Ornithologists' Union recognizes six genera and eighteen species: